Think you or a loved one might have an opiate addiction? Well, what are the signs you are addicted?

-An addict needs to maintain a high in order to avoid withdrawal symptoms.
+An addict needs to maintain a high in order for ways to avoid withdrawal symptoms.
 As soon as the high begins to dissipate, a withdrawal symptom will be noticeable.
 The most common things to look for are a change in body temperature, sweating, nausea, irritability or even vomiting.

 If these symptoms come on and they are quickly quelled as soon as the pill is taken, this is a huge sign that your body can no longer function without the drug and you are dealing with an addiction.

 Signs You’re Addicted to Opiates; What’s Next?